drimpossible/drimpossible.github.io/about/index.md

 ## <a name="biography" id="biography"></a>About Me

 Hi!
 I’m Ameya, and since you're reading this: a-mae-Ya.
 "Ameya" is the sanskrit word "अमेय" meaning "Impossible".
 Just too full of energy as a baby, right?
 My parents went from "You're impossible" to "You're Ameya".
 I like to think about **the future** in general, currently intrigued by intelligent assistance (IA), economics and philosophy of science.
 I want to dedicate my career towards designing principled algorithms to acquire more general notions of intelligence through learning for better automating tasks and assisting humans.
-Serious researchers think it's cute when I talk about constitutional law, price theory or anything philosophical.
-I'm nevertheless amazed by the insights offered.
+Serious researchers think it's cute when I talk about constitutional law or price theory.
+I'm nevertheless amazed by the insights offered by these fields.

 Speaking of homegrounds, I aspire to the ideal of "theoretically grounded approaches should go hand-in-hand with challenging practical problems": Principled approaches can accelerate research compared to extensive hit-and-try approaches popular today.
 Conversely, it's important to make real-world assumptions to model computationally hard problems and side-step worst-case complexity.

-I completed my bachelors and masters in computer science student at [**IIIT-Hyderabad**](http://www.iiit.ac.in), India in July 2019.
-[My thesis]() focused on developing principled approaches for sparse connectivity (pruning) and methods to exploit fast-binary convolutions to develop efficient but accurate deep networks.

 The Jungian personality type of the academic me is currently INTP, dominated by Ti and Ne.
 Here is the [non-academic me](https://bayesianconspirator.github.io/about/) if he intrigues you more, also [a note]() about better fake frameworks.